SteadyCadence/api-docs/content/06-records.md

 Use the above method to delete a spatial unit / project location.

+Pressing the **Delete** button from the API UI will delete the member.

 The endpoint requires the `id` of the unit, which you can find by [listing all of the spatial units](#user-content-list-spatial-units) for the project it's in.
 The ID will look something like this:

 ```